-- Complete 16 core courses. - Ten of the 16 core courses must be completed before the seventh semester (senior year) of high school. - Seven of the 10 core courses must be in English, math or natural/physical science. - Earn a core-course GPA of at least 2.300. - Earn an SAT combined score or ACT sum score matching the core-course GPA on the Division I sliding scale (see back page). - Graduate high school.
+- " Complete a total of 16 core courses in the appropriate areas. - Ten of your 16 core courses must be completed before the start of your seventh semester (senior year) of high school. - Seven of your 10 core courses must be in English, math or natural/physical science. - " Earn a corresponding test score that matches your corecourse GPA (minimum 2.3) on the Division I Sliding Scale. - " Submit proof of graduation to the Eligibility Center.